tuva-health/docs/docs/guides/geospatial-analytics.md

 Now that we have transformed patient addresses into latitude and longitude and assigned each latitutde and longitude to a census tract and block group, we now need to join that data to the social determinants data we wish to analyze.
 Social determinants of health are commonly analyzed using geospatial techniques because these metrics tend to vary geographically.

-Two publicly available social determinants datasetes are the [Social Vulnerability Index (SVI)](/reference-data#social-vulnerability-index) and [Area Deprivation Index (ADI)](/reference-data#area-deprivation-index) datasets, which contain a variety of metrics calculated at the census tract and census block group levels, respectively.
+Two publicly available social determinants datasets are the [Social Vulnerability Index (SVI)](/reference-data#social-vulnerability-index) and [Area Deprivation Index (ADI)](/reference-data#area-deprivation-index) datasets, which contain a variety of metrics calculated at the census tract and census block group levels, respectively.

 We make the SVI available for download as part of the Tuva Project.
 The ADI requires you to register and download it from the [Neighborhood Atlas](https://www.neighborhoodatlas.medicine.wisc.edu/).

-In order to load these files you need to download them from the reference dataset bucket, which you can find in the links above.
+In order to load these files you need to first download them.
+You can download SVI from the reference dataset bucket, which you can find in the links above.
 Once you've done that you need to load them to a stage (you can re-use the same stage from the census files above) and then load them into your data warehouse.
 ```sql
 PUT file:///Users/user/Downloads/SVI2020_US.csv @CENSUS_BG_STAGE AUTO_COMPRESS=FALSE;